dejlek/gid/README.md

 ### Project Dependencies

-**NOTE:** When adding giD package dependencies to a project, the top-level `gid` project should not be used.
-Using it will result in linker issues, since there are multiple versions of packages, gtk3 vs gtk4 for example, which will result in duplicate symbol errors.

-Projects should instead use the relevant dub sub-packages which are needed.
+Projects should not use the top-level gid project as a dependency, which will result in duplicate symbol errors, but instead use the relevant dub sub-packages which are required.
 The dependencies of a sub-package do not need to be added though, since dub will automatically resolve dependencies recursively.
 For example, if a project uses gtksource and Gtk 4, only `gid:gtksource5` would need to be added to the `dub.json` file.
 Since `gid:gtk4` is a dependency of it, it would automatically be included as well as all of its recursive dependencies.